Lecrapouille/TimedPetriNetEditor/doc/petri.md

 ```

-These kinds of systems are interesting for real-time systems because they can show
-to the critical circuit of the system (in duration).
+These kinds of systems are interesting for real-time systems because they can show to the critical circuit of the system (in duration).
 The algorihm used is [Howard](http://www.cmap.polytechnique.fr/~gaubert/HOWARD2.html).
-This editor can show the
-a critical circuit as shown in the next figure 5 where the circuit `T0, T1, T2`
-will consume 13 units of time (5 + 5 + 3) for two tokens (in `P0`) and therefore
-6.5 units of time by token (this information is for the moment displayed on the
+This editor can show the critical circuit as shown in the next figure 5 where the circuit `T3, T0, T2, T1` will consume 13 units of time (5 + 5 + 3) for 2 tokens (in `P0`) and therefore 6.5 units of time by token (this information is for the moment displayed on the console).
+In this example there is a single connected components for the optimal policy.
-console).

 ![Circuit](pics/Circuit01.png)